jhsu802701/rails_from_scratch_rails5/11-02-upgrading_gems.md

 ```

 ### Recurring Maintenance Tasks
+* Be prepared to repeat the steps in the previous chapter and this chapter.
+* If you have upgrade problems, make the easy upgrades first.
 * Once you have completed the easy gem upgrades, tackle the more difficult ones.
 * Gems are constantly updated.
 Be sure to check for outdated gems and insecure gems periodically.